manideepmamindlapally/manideepmamindlapally.github.io/talks.md

 # Talks
-Here are a list of my talks and poster presentations
+Here are a list of my talks, presentations and reading groups that I am part of.

 ### Invited (Seminar) Talks
 - "Classical Verification of Quantum Computations" \